 You may find your tastes favour a bit more salt or a bit less oil.
 Get tasting and you’ll be well on your way to creating your own culinary masterpieces.
 I’m a fan of a slightly more acidic dressing, so I tend to shy away from adding too much maple syrup or honey, but feel free to experiment until you find the ratio that works for you.

 This delicious little fella packs quite the nutritional punch.
 Thanks to its sulfur content, specifically in the form of allicin, garlic has great anti-bacterial and antiviral properties and it totally helps boost antioxidant activity.
 These same sulfur compounds also help regulate inflammation in the body by inhibiting specific enzymes, lipoxygenase & cyclooxygenase, that generate inflammatory prostaglandins.
 Sciencey terms aside, garlic is generally just great for your body ☺

 Like garlic, onions of all varieties contain sulfur and we already know how good naturally occurring sulfur-phytonutrients are for our bodies.
 Onions are also a sweet source of chromium, a trace mineral that your body needs to produce glucose tolerance factor.
 This mineral helps your cells respond to insulin and is, therefore, critical for blood sugar management.

 Dear, sweet nectar of the gods!
 Is anything more wonderful than a perfectly ripe avocado?
 These fatty fruits contain tons of beneficial monounsaturated fatty acids, which help promote healthy hearts.
 Avocados are also a great source of potassium, a mineral that helps regulate blood pressure and fluid balance in the body.
 Getting enough potassium is one great way to help protect yourself from the risk of high blood pressure or stroke.
-It seems that avocados may love you as much as you love them!
+It seems that avocados may love us as much as we love them!

 Like other citrus fruits, limes are well known for their vitamin C content, which helps support a strong immune system.
 However, did you know that limes also contain flavonoids with strong antioxidants that contain antibiotic properties?
 These flavonoids have been shown to be protective against the contraction of cholera when consumed regularly.
-Now I know there aren’t too many incidents of cholera in North America, but any food that helps neutralize potentially harmful bacteria is a welcome addition to my diet!
+Now I know we don’t have too many incidents of cholera in North America, but any food that helps neutralize potentially harmful bacteria is a welcome addition to my diet!
 And to round out the benefits of limes, they contain certain phytonutrients called hesperidin and naringenin, whose intake has been associated with a lower risk of cerebrovascular diseases.
 Huzzah for limes!

 This delicious root contains special phytonutrients called gingerols (get it?) that have some pretty wicked anti-inflammatory properties.
 Ginger is also great for soothing digestive distress, soothing the intestinal tract, and reducing gas.

-• 1 bunches green onion, roughly chopped
+- 1 bunch green onion roughly chopped

 - 1 avocado

-• 1 inch of ginger, chopped
+- 1 inch of ginger chopped

-• 1 clove of garlic, peeled and roughly chopped
+- 1 clove of garlic peeled and roughly chopped

 - zest and juice of one lime +juice of ½ lime

-• 1 tbsp. ground or Dijon mustard
+- 1 tbsp. ground or Dijon mustard

-• Honey to taste
+- Honey to taste

-- 1- cup healthy oil of choice (olive, avocado, hemp, flax, chia, etc.)
+- 1- cup healthy oil of choice olive, avocado, hemp, flax, chia, etc.

 - Sea salt to taste

-- Combine all ingredients except olive oil in a large bowl or food processor.
+Combine all ingredients except olive oil in a large bowl or food processor.
 Blend together (I use an immersion blender) until smooth.

-- Once the first 8 ingredients are combined, slowly add oil while continuing to blend.
+Once the first 8 ingredients are combined, slowly add oil while continuing to blend.

-- Add a pinch of salt to taste.

-- Chill and use within 7-10 days.
+Add a pinch of salt to taste.
+Chill and use within 7-10 days.

 Makes about 3 cups

 Well there you go friend!
 A super simple, incredibly nutritious, and crazy delicious dressing to pair with, well, whatever you choose.

 In my opinion food is basically just a vehicle for various delicious sauces, dips, and dressings, so experiment, get crazy, and find new flavour combinations that excite you.